spatie/laravel-translation-loader/README.md

 trans('messages.welcome', ['name' => 'dayle']);
 ```

 You can even mix using language files and the database.
-When a translation is present in both a file and the database, the database version will be returned.
+If a translation is present in both a file and the database, the database version will be returned.

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).